 Rise and shine!
 Brunch is the perfect meal for celebrating a special occasion, recovering from Saturday night festivities or just enjoying a meal out.
 We've cooked up our favorite brunch spots in Minneapolis Northwest, so you can properly say goodbye to the week that was and say hello to the week ahead.
 From eggs Benedict to breakfast pizza, we’ve got you covered (in hollandaise)!

-"Be the boss of your own brunch” every Sunday at Granite City with its new Lawless Brunch, where whatever you say goes!
+"Be the boss of your own brunch” every Sunday at Granite City with its Lawless Brunch, where whatever you say goes.
 At the Donut Creation Station, you can create the donut of your dreams.
-Start with a warm donut fresh from the ovens and pile on your toppings – everything from sprinkles and coconut to your favorite cereals and bacon.
+Start with a warm donut fresh from the oven and pile on your toppings – everything from sprinkles and coconut to your favorite cereals and bacon.
 Then drop by the Egg Creation Station to craft your own breakfast sandwich.
 Choose your bread, eggs and your favorite meats, veggies, cheeses and sauces.
 Don’t forget about brunch beverages.
 Dive into The Bloody Mary Experience and select your heat level, vodka and garnish.
-For something less spicy and more sparkly, opt for the Infinite Mimosa!
+For something less spicy and more sparkly, opt for the Infinite Mimosa.
+When the weather's warm and sunny, opt for refreshing patio dining!

 3 Squares Restaurant

 Whether you’re craving brunch on the weekend or in the middle of the week, 3 Squares Restaurant will help you out with its always-available breakfast menu.
 Try the meatloaf hash with a creamy bearnaise sauce, the spinach frittata or the breakfast bowl with salsa and black beans.
 For a full-on carb-loaded brunch, enjoy the selection of waffles, cakes and French toasts, including its famous Dixie Chicken & Waffles with sausage gravy or Killer Banana Waffle with praline sauce.
-Take a walk on the spicy side with the breakfast burrito, the Chilaquiles with chorizo, pico de gallo, black bean puree and lime sour cream, or the Uptown Omelett with avocado-tomato salsa.
-3 Squares’ full bar ensures you can top off your brunch with the perfect beverage.
-Bonus Tip: Enjoy a relaxing brunch on the dog-friendly patio during the warm-weather months!
+Take a walk on the spicy side with the breakfast burrito, the Chilaquiles with chorizo, pico de gallo, black bean puree and lime sour cream, or the Uptown Omelette with avocado-tomato salsa.
+The restaurant also features a nice patio for outdoor brunch; dogs are welcome, too.

 Mad Hatter Restaurant & Tea House